Outer, outer space

-At The Search for Extra-Solar Planets invited session during the 2006 Astronomical Telescopes and Instrumentation symposium, several researchers will describe the current search for exoplanets, the tools and missions used to do so, and even the search for life on these planets.
+At The Search for Extra-Solar Planets invited session during the Astronomical Telescopes and Instrumentation symposium (see sidebar), several researchers will describe the current search for exoplanets, the tools and missions used to do so, and even the search for life on these planets.

 Not long ago the search for life on other planets was considered the stuff of dreams.
 Now it's an area of scientific research experiencing rapid advances.
 More exoplanets are discovered all the time.
 Now the added challenge is extracting information from the mysterious planets.

 "Most of these planets are not able to harbor life as we know it since they are gas giants with no surface," says Sara Seager, staff scientist at the Carnegie Institution of Washington (Washington, DC).
 "Because even the most ambitious technical projects would only be able to see the planet in a global sense -- not spatially resolved -- the search for life on exoplanets is more difficult than just finding the kind of exoplanets we think could harbor life.
 Nevertheless, I have no doubt that Earth-mass planets are out there and when today's technological advances mature, the search for life or signs of habitability will become very prominent indeed."

 That's just what Wesley Traub at NASA's Jet Propulsion Laboratory (Pasadena, CA) is working on with the space-based Terrestrial Planet Finder Coronagraph (TPF-C) and Terrestrial Planet Finder Interferometer (TPF-I) missions.
 The two missions allow the observation of planets in the visible and mid-infrared spectral regions in order to more fully characterize the planets.